konveyor/mig-demo-apps/apps/robot-shop/README.md

 oc get route -n robot-shop front-end -o go-template='{{ .spec.host }}{{ println }}'
 ```

 Visit the URL and order robots for free.
-Do not try to invade the world!
+These robots are terrible.
+Don't use them to invade the world!